Recapping What Happened When the Nazis Invaded the Netherlands

-In the late 19th century, two Jewish teens fleeing Russian pogroms fell in love, married and immigrated to Montreal.
+In the late 19th century, two Jewish teens fleeing Russian pogroms fell in love, married, and immigrated to Montreal.
 On Canada’s east coast, Max ran a candy store while Alta kept the home fires burning.
-Together they raised six kids including my late mother Maleen, the fourth child of the middle-class brood that would eventually immigrate to America, one after another.
+Together they raised six kids, including my late mother Maleen, the fourth child of the middle-class brood that would eventually immigrate to America, one after another.

 My Canadian mother met my American father on a blind date in Southern California, shortly after World War II ended.
-In an old photo, I see them romping in the waves in the cold Pacific—in modest swimwear, of course.
+In an old photo, I see them romping in the waves in the cold Pacific Ocean—in modest swimwear, of course.
 A later family portrait captures the domestic bliss of my childhood.

 My parents settled in a Jewish suburb of Los Angeles, where they raised me and my brother in the post-war euphoria of the 1950s.
 While not particularly religious, they spoke Yiddish to each other when they wanted to keep secrets from us.
 Although Dad balked at the cost of joining a temple, he passed on an ample dose of pride in our Jewish heritage to me and my younger sibling.

 Growing up, I never experienced persecution like my ancestors.
 Yet their stories fuel my pride in living in a city that’s been a sanctuary for Jews since the 16th century.
 The first influx came from Spain and Portugal, when those fleeing inquisitions found refuge in Amsterdam.
 The city’s Portuguese Synagogue, modeled after the Temple of Solomon in Jerusalem, was the largest of its time and one of Amsterdam’s biggest buildings when built in 1675.
-It remains as evidence of the city’s religious tolerance in an era when Catholics were forbidden to worship.
+Today it’s evidence of the city’s religious tolerance in an era when Catholics were forbidden to worship.
 Miraculously undamaged by the war, it’s still a place where you can hear the Torah read at candlelit services.

 A Flood of Jewish Refugees

-My maternal grandparents Max and Alta were among the flood of Jews pushed out of Germany, Poland and Russia by antisemitic regimes.
+My maternal grandparents, Max and Alta, were among the flood of Jews pushed out of Germany, Poland and Russia by antisemitic regimes.
 In Amsterdam, these Ashkenazi Jews soon outnumbered Sephardic Jews from the Iberian Peninsula.
-Regardless of origin, most of these immigrants settled in the thriving Jewish Quarter around Waterlooplein, where Rembrandt lived at the height of his fame.
+Regardless of origin, most of these immigrants settled in the city’s thriving Jewish Quarter around Waterlooplein, where Rembrandt lived at the height of his fame.
 While not Jewish himself, many of the iconic artist’s paintings reflect Jewish life, from Old Testament scenes to portraits of locals.
 Today his house on Jodenbreestraat is a museum replete with furniture, 17th-century objects and etchings.

 Rembrandt’s neighbors included Jewish bankers and merchants whose talents helped transform Amsterdam into Europe’s most important port during Holland’s Golden Age.
-Called “Mokum” by its early inhabitants—the Yiddish word for “place” or “safe haven”—it was a city where Jews thrived through the 19th century.
+Called Mokum by its early inhabitants—the Yiddish word for “place” or “safe haven”—it was a city where Jews thrived through the 19th century.
 The sentimental nickname persists, harking back to pre-World War II times, when Jews built synagogues and established successful businesses.
-Their impact remains in landmarks like Amsterdam’s posh Hotel Amstel, upscale department store De Bijenkorf, Gassan Diamonds and the Art Deco Tuschinski Theater built by Abraham Tuschinski, a Jewish immigrant from Poland.
+Their impact remains in landmarks like Amsterdam’s posh Hotel Amstel, upscale department store De Bijenkorf, Gassan Diamonds, and the Art Deco Tuschinski Theater built by Abraham Tuschinski, a Jewish immigrant from Poland.